15 Essential Tips for Fall Family Photo Outfits

 4. Focus on Two Favorite Colors

-For perfect layering, you need to work with colors that are easy to complement.
-While your supplementary colors may vary from session to session, you need a favorite color, which is usually the brightest.
+For perfect layering, you need to work with color palettes that are easy to complement.
+While your supplementary color schemes may vary from session to session, you need a favorite color, which is usually a pop of color or a neutral color.
 Let your client help you identify which colors they would like highlighted.
-However, ensure you mix and match the colors well among the family members to avoid being too matchy-matchy.
+However, ensure you mix and match the colors well among the whole family members to avoid being too matchy-matchy.
 Everyone doesn't have to dress in the same outfit, but there has to be a correlation between all the outfits.

-For example, if the family settles for navy blue as their main color, the mom's skirt, the little one's scarf or pants and the dad's shirt could have a stripe in a similar color.
+For example, if the family settles for navy blue as their main color, the mom's skirt, the little one's T-shirt or pants and the dad's button-down shirt could have a stripe in a similar color.
 Here, sparingly is the keyword.

 5. Consider the Texture and Shape

-Fall photoshoot outfits need to have some texture and shape.
+Fall color photoshoot outfits need to have some texture and shape.
 The texture you use in the session can easily communicate feelings.
-Family members have to show oneness by being dressed in matching textures.
+Family members have to show oneness by being dressed in matching textures, like corduroy or cardigans.
 Therefore, if you're working with velvets, for instance, you can mix them up with knits and plaids to communicate warmth.

 Also, ensure the shape structures complement each other.
 If a member adorns a flowy vibe, when everyone else is in structured outfits, it won't come out as a family unit.